As long as you have a NetID and password, off-campus access requires no special instructions.

 Forgot your NetID and/or password?
 Visit UConn's NetID Web.

-Resources for Sociology
+Library Resources for HDFS

 Learn to use your library homepage, where you will have access to extensive resources.